cronomantic/ChooseYourDestiny/MANUAL_en.md

 The interpreter runs through the text from the beginning, printing it on the screen if it is "printable text."
 When a complete word does not fit on the rest of the line, it prints it on the next line.
 And if it does not fit on the rest of the screen, a wait is generated and the user is asked to press the confirmation key to delete the section of text and continue printing (this last behavior is optional).

 When the interpreter detects commands, it executes them sequentially, unless it encounters breaks.
 Commands allow you to introduce programmable logic into the text to make it dynamic and varied according to certain conditions.
 The most common and powerful is to ask the player to choose from a series of options (up to a limit of 8 at a time), which can be chosen with the `P` and `Q` keys and selected with `SPACE` or `ENTER`.
+It supports a Kempston joystick too.
 Again, this is a self-explanatory example:

 ```cyd